nimobeeren/thesis/neo4j/README.md

 1. Run all queries in `dataset/constraints.cypher`.
 This will not ensure that any existing data satisfies the constraints, but does prevent mutations that violate a constraint.

 2. Run all queries in `dataset/validate.cypher` to find all violating graph elements or `dataset/validate-boolean.cypher` to get a boolean to determine if the entire graph conforms to the schema or not.

+### Time measuring

+Neo4j Enterprise Edition stores a log of all queries in `/logs/query.log`.
+We provide a script `measure.sh` which sums up the execution times of all queries in that log and returns the total (in milliseconds).
+Just be sure to empty the log before starting the workload with `echo > /logs/query.log`.